Yogita024/Real-time-sentiment-analysis-of-stream-data/README.md

 ### Tools and Technologies

-The tools and technologies used in this project include:
-### Tools and Technologies
 This project leverages a range of tools and technologies across various components to enable real-time sentiment analysis:
 - **Python**: Serves as the primary programming language for building data processing workflows, training machine learning models, and integrating with external systems.
 - **Docker**: Used to containerize individual services and components, ensuring consistent development environments and simplified deployment across different platforms.